Getting The Compensation You Deserve After a Charleston Car Crash

 - If you are eligible, Medicaid or Medicare will pay your bills.
 Like private or group health coverage, these plans will expect reimbursement after you recover compensation.

-- There are doctors who will provide your care in exchange for a lien on your personal injury award or settlement.
+- Some doctors will provide your care in exchange for a lien on your personal injury award or settlement.
 Our lawyers will draft a protection letter so your credit will not be affected.
 We can recommend and set up an appointment with a doctor for you.

 You will need to see a doctor and follow his or her instructions to document your accident-related injuries.
 Otherwise, the insurance company of the at-fault driver is not likely to pay much for your claim.

-How Do Car Accident Settlements Work in nearby West Virginia?
+How Do Car Accident Settlements Work in West Virginia?

 The First 24 Hours